 Base64 to URL

-Turn Base64 file payloads into direct URLs
+Turn Base64 file sources into direct URLs

 Payload shape